-The questions first-time precious metals buyers ask most often are "what should I buy?" and "how do I get started?"
+The questions first-time precious metals buyers ask most often are "What should I buy?" and "How do I get started?"
 We have covered these questions many times over the years, but they are worth reconsidering from time to time.

 Hundreds of new metals investors find Money Metals each month.
 We know many of them may not have seen our precious metals buying guides and the other resources in our education center.

 The very first rule of precious metals investing is to avoid collectible coins and buy low-premium bullion (non-collectible) products instead.
-Well, to be precise, it is actually those many shady rare coin dealers one needs to avoid.
+Well, to be precise, it is those many shady rare coin dealers one needs to avoid.

 The dealers to avoid are usually the ones heavily marketing on TV and radio using celebrity spokesmen, looking for inexperienced buyers.
 They know what buttons to push.
 The ads talk a lot about real issues – concerns such as the massive federal debt and the potential for U.S. dollar depreciation to wipe out savings and wealth.

 People call them, looking to do something smart and protect themselves by acquiring some physical gold and silver.